Melvin Bullitt

-Melvin Terry Bullitt (born November 13, 1984) is a former American football defensive back.
-He was signed by the Indianapolis Colts as an undrafted free agent in 2007 and played for the team for five seasons.
-He played college football at Texas A&M.
+Melvin Terry Bullitt (born November 13, 1984) is an American former professional football player who was a defensive back for five seasons with the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+He was signed by the Colts as an undrafted free agent in 2007.

-High school career
+Early life

 Bullitt starred at Naaman Forest High School in Garland, Texas, where he was team MVP as a senior after totaling 78 tackles (43 solo), five pass deflections, and three interceptions.
 He also caught seven passes for 185 yards and a touchdown.
 He was teammates with Uche Nwaneri and Jacob Lacey.

 Bullitt committed to Texas A&M at the end of his junior year.

 College career

-As a freshman at Texas A&M, Bullitt played in 8 games and produced 13 tackles.
+As a freshman at Texas A&M University, Bullitt played in 8 games and produced 13 tackles for the Aggies.
 As a sophomore, he played in 12 games, finishing with 29 tackles, one interception, and one forced fumble.
 He started 10 games as a junior and compiled 59 tackles, two interceptions, and two forced fumbles.
 In the 2006 season, as a senior outside linebacker, he started in all 13 games had 84 tackles (26 solo), one interception, one fumble recovery, and eight pass deflections.
 After the season, he was named to the 2006 AT&T All-Big 12 Football First-team.
 He finished his college career with 183 tackles (80 solo), 10.5 tackles for losses, and four interceptions.

 Bullitt changed positions every season.
 He began playing at corner, then free safety, then strong safety, and finally at outside linebacker.